davidalger/ansible-role-varnish/README.md

 [![Build Status](https://travis-ci.org/davidalger/ansible-role-varnish.svg?branch=master)](https://travis-ci.org/davidalger/ansible-role-varnish)

-Installs [Varnish Cache](https://varnish-cache.org) version 4.1 on RHEL / CentOS 7 or 6 and may be used for either single or multi instance configurations where one or more named varnish services are configured on the same server.
+Installs [Varnish Cache](https://varnish-cache.org) version 4/5/6 on RHEL / CentOS 8 and 7 and may be used for either single or multi instance configurations where one or more named varnish services are configured on the same server.
+See package cloud for details on available versions: https://packagecloud.io/varnishcache/

 This role by default installs a VCL specifically geared towards [Magento 2](https://github.com/magento/magento2), although any VCL may be used by using your own template and setting it's path via the `varnish_vcl_template` variable.
 With this being the case, other varnish default tuning params are also pre-configured in a manner that more well suits deployment of the Magento 2 application.